ellipticaldoor/cube-test/Readme.md

 # Backend

-I decided to use the framework feathersjs because is a tool that allows fast development.
-This is thanks to its cli generator,
+I decided to use the [Node.js](https://nodejs.org/en/) framework [Feathers](https://feathersjs.com/) for the backend.

-Other advantages of using feathers are:
+I choosed this tool because:
+  - CLI generator
   - Modular services
   - Use almost any database available (postgres, mongodb, etc...)
   - Full CRUD api generator based on database model